polzy/Plex-Movie-Theme-Grabber/README.md

+# Enhancement Scripts for Plex Media Server

-This GitHub repository hosts a collection of scripts designed to automate the enhancement of your Plex media server by adding theme songs and metadata to your movie collection.
-The repository comprises two main Python scripts and an upcoming HTML interface for easy song validation.
+As a novice programmer, I've embarked on a project to automate the enhancement of my Plex media server by adding theme songs and metadata to my movie collection.
+This GitHub repository contains my initial efforts in Python scripting and an upcoming HTML interface for song validation.
+I warmly welcome any improvements, suggestions, or contributions to refine these scripts further.

-#Plex Movie Theme Grabber
+## Plex Movie Theme Grabber

-Automates fetching and integrating theme songs and metadata for movies in your Plex server.
-It leverages The Movie Database (TMDB) API for metadata and supports dynamic path configurations for storing theme songs.
+This script fetches and integrates theme songs and metadata for movies in your Plex server using The Movie Database (TMDB) API.
+It's designed with flexibility in mind, supporting dynamic path configurations for storing theme songs.

-#Plex Music Video Fetcher
+## Plex Music Video Fetcher

-Utilizes yt-dlp to download theme songs from YouTube when direct theme song files are missing.
-It intelligently manages song downloads, avoiding blocked content and organizing songs based on validation status.
+When direct theme song files are missing, this script comes into play, downloading theme songs from YouTube with `yt-dlp`.
+It smartly manages downloads, skipping blocked content and organizing songs by validation status.

-#Upcoming: HTML Interface for Song Validation
+## Upcoming: HTML Interface for Song Validation

-A user-friendly HTML interface will soon be added to this repository, allowing for easier validation of downloaded theme songs against the database.
-This interface aims to streamline the process of confirming whether a downloaded song is appropriate for the corresponding movie in your collection.
+To simplify the validation of downloaded theme songs against the database, I'm working on a user-friendly HTML interface.
+This addition aims to make it easier to verify the suitability of songs for the corresponding movies in your collection.

-#Key Features:
-Automated Theme Song Downloads: From YouTube using yt-dlp.
+### Key Features

+- **Automated Downloads:** Uses `yt-dlp` for theme song retrieval from YouTube.
-Metadata Integration: Creates info.json for each movie.
+- **Metadata Management:** Automatically creates `info.json` files for each movie.
-Smart Content Management: Handles valid, to-validate, and blocked songs.
+- **Intelligent Song Handling:** Differentiates between valid, to-validate, and blocked songs.
-Database Connectivity: Updates movie information in a MySQL database.
+- **Database Integration:** Seamlessly updates movie information in a MySQL database.
-Easy Song Validation: Through an upcoming HTML interface linked to the database.
-Quick Start:
+- **Ease of Validation:** The forthcoming HTML interface will facilitate easy song validation.

+### Getting Started

-Prerequisites: Python 3.6+, yt-dlp, mysql.connector, colorama, and FFmpeg.
+1. **Requirements:** Python 3.6+, `yt-dlp`, `mysql.connector`, `colorama`, FFmpeg.
-Configuration: Update database settings in the scripts and ensure paths to song directories are correctly set.
-Execution: Run the scripts to enhance your Plex movie collection with theme songs and metadata.
+2. **Setup:** Adjust the database configuration and song directory paths in the scripts.
+3. **Usage:** Enhance your Plex collection by running the scripts.
-Validation Interface: Stay tuned for the addition of an HTML interface for easy song validation.
+4. **Validation:** Look out for the HTML interface for straightforward song validation.

-These tools are designed for personal use to improve your Plex viewing experience.
-Always ensure to comply with copyright laws and YouTube's terms of service.
+This project is a personal initiative to augment the Plex experience, adhering to copyright laws and YouTube's terms of service.
+Contributions to improve and refine these scripts are highly appreciated.